 In an industry plagued with labor abuses, including child labor, human trafficking, slavery, United Cacao Limited SEZC seeks to provide a clear path forward for ethically produced cacao to the world marketplace.

-Through its wholly owned Peruvian operating subsidiary, Cacao del Peru Norte SAC (CDPN), the Group seeks to become the world’s largest and lowest cost corporate grower of cacao when it completes the planting of its existing 3,250 hectare estate in 2017.
-In addition, the Group has initiated an adjacent 3,250 hectare small farmer out-grower initiative, Programa Alianza Producción Estratégica Cacao (“PAPEC”), with local communities that it intends to complete planting by 2021, thereby taking the total project to 6,500 hectares.
+Through its wholly owned Peruvian operating subsidiary, Cacao del Peru Norte SAC (CDPN), the Group seeks to become the world’s largest and lowest cost corporate grower of cacao.
+As of 30 June 2016, the Company had 1,837 hectares planted, making it the largest cacao estate in Latin America.
+This comprised of 1,643 hectares (4,059 acres) of planted corporate estate and 194 hectares (479 acres) of Programa Alianza Producción Estratégica Cacao ("PAPEC"), the Company's innovative small-farmer programme.
 Under PAPEC, the Group extends micro-financing to select small growers to plant cacao and then purchase their "wet" beans for processing and drying at the Group's fermentation facilities.
-At present, there are 200 hectares land planted under the PAPEC program; we expect to reach a total of 500 hectares of PAPEC plantings by 31 December 2016 involving over 300 families.
 Our community team also provides free legal assistance for these families to secure formal title on their lands.
 Read more